Research

 Scientific Machine Learning

-Scientific machine learning (SciML) is a a rapidly merging field where people apply machine learning techniques to solve complex problems in science and engineering.
+Scientific machine learning (SciML), which is a rapidly emerging field, combines data-driven methods with traditional scientific modeling to solve complex physical and engineering problems.
 It bridges the gap between traditional approaches that rely on explicit physical laws, and modern machine learning techniques that derive patterns from data.
-The goal of my research is to provide theoretical analysis on various machine models and to develop efficient numerical method for various scientific machine learning problems.
+My work focuses on the theoretical foundations and computational methods that make these approaches reliable, efficient, and broadly applicable across scientific domains.